techieguy1/ApplicationToolsAndResources/README.md

 1. [FVWM](https://www.fvwm.org/): A Linux window manager.
 Super configurable and flexible, but it's not for the faint of heart.
 Old school Linux users know what I'm talking about.
 1. [Terminator](https://launchpad.net/terminator): My go-to terminal emulator.
 Part of many Linux distributions.
 1. [Wine](https://www.winehq.org/): Windows emulator.
 Not perfect but has come a long way since inception in 1993.
+1. [xv](https://github.com/haegar/xv): This is a classic image viewer that has been around since about 1989.
+I've been using it since 1995 on various 'nix systems.
+It's free for personal use only.
+Some Linux systems have it as part of their distribution.
+Others, you need to use snap.
+Or, you can compile it yourself.

 ## Any Desktop O/S Apps
 1. [Arduino](https://www.arduino.cc/en/software/): An integrated development environment for the Arduino IC boards.
 It uses C-like syntax to program the board.
 The Arduino IC boards are used in IoT and students and amateurs who want to learn how to do embedded coding.